Home » Guides » How To Tell if a Poker Chip Is Real

 A woman in a green dress looking at two casino chips in her hand.

 With counterfeiting a real risk in live play, spotting fake poker chips is crucial.
 However, this is not always easy.
-Keep these factors in mind:
+The following are multiple significant factors to keep in mind.

-While it may seem convenient, buying poker chips online comes with risks.
-Most reputable casinos do not sell their chips online, and any chip bought this way is likely unusable within a casino environment, or worse, counterfeit.
+It’s undoubtedly convenient, but buying poker chips online can come with risks.
+Reputable casinos do not sell their chips online, so any chips bought this way are likely unusable within a casino environment, or worse, counterfeit.
 Instead, always obtain casino chips directly from the casino cashier to ensure authenticity.
-If you’re looking for chips for private games, check reputable suppliers and consider how many chips you might need based on your group size.
-Figuring out how many poker chips you need for home games is a great place to start.

 Poor Quality Materials

-Counterfeit chips often feel cheap.
+Counterfeit chips just feel cheap a lot of the time.
 They might seem flimsy, lightweight, or have an unnatural plastic-like texture compared to authentic casino chips.

 Inconsistent Design

-Fake chips usually have design flaws — blurry graphics, faded colors, misaligned patterns, or poor-quality edge spots are common giveaways.
+Fake chips often have design flaws—blurry graphics, faded colors, misaligned patterns, or poor-quality edge spots are common giveaways.

 Lack of Security Features

-The absence of UV markings, RFID tags, or holograms is a clear red flag.
-Authentic chips are loaded with security features to protect their legitimacy.
+The most obvious red flag is when a poker chip lacks any security features such as UV markings, RFID tags, or holograms.
+Genuine chips are loaded with poker chip authentication features to protect their legitimacy.

 A man catching casino chips in his hand.